Family History: The Independence Movement

 Clipping from Annadata about Saidulu Kola

 Towards the end of his life, he saw the arrival of new reforms and improved living conditions for more people.
-Though it was very delayed, it was rewarding for him to see the dreams he had as a teenage boy slowly, bit by bit, partially, come to life.
+Though it was very delayed, it was rewarding for him to see the dreams he had as a teenage boy slowly, bit by bit, come to life.

-Saidulu Kola died peacefully in his 80s, still waiting for the equitable India of his dreams to be realized, but with hope that it could happen.
-I hope through the Banyan Tree, we can take one step towards the world that he and so many others have dreamed of for centuries: a world where the preciousness of each human life is cherished and valued.
-A world of peace and equality.
+I hope through the Banyan Tree, we can take one step towards the world that he and so many others have dreamed of for centuries: a world where young people can understand the preciousness of their life on their own terms.
+A world where each human life is cherished and valued.
+A world of peace and equality for all.

 Saidulu & Kanyakumari Kola